betzerra/betzerra.github.io/_posts/2022-12-03-deploying-vapor-with-dokku.md

 ## Summary
 Compared with Sinatra, deploying a simple website took me more energy and time.
 On the other hand, Swift and Vapor are quite new yet and there's a long way to go.

 Ruby was created in 1995, Rails in 2004.
 Of course they will have a bigger community, ubiquitous documentation and better support.
 Picking the right framework is as important as picking the right language.

-I was able to deploy my first simple service (it's a few lines of code and uses Redis) in Vapor last month.
-I'm feeling positive that this will get better and better.
+That being said, I was able to deploy my first simple service (it's a few lines of code and uses Redis) in Vapor last month, so I'm feeling positive that this will get better and better.

-Time will tell.
+Time will tell! 🤞